abhinavsix/WinAudioToggle/README.md

 # Audio Tray Tools - Full Setup Guide

+I did not create this all by myself.
+Most of the credit should go to the creators of [AudioDeviceCmdlets](https://github.com/frgnca/AudioDeviceCmdlets).

+Big thanks to PSum for setting up the githubrepo and creating the instructional guide.

 This guide explains how to set up two PowerShell tray utilities:

 1. **Microphone Tray Tool** – shows mic status (muted/unmuted) in the system tray and lets you toggle mute with a left click.